Kelly Jo Minter: Career

 In 1989, Minter portrayed Yvonne Miller in Stephen Hopkins' fantasy horror film A Nightmare on Elm Street 5: The Dream Child.
 She starred alongside Lisa Wilcox as Alice Johnson and Robert Englund as Freddy Krueger.
 The same year, she portrayed Loret in the film Cat Chaser.
 The following year, Minter was cast as LaDonna in Reginald Hudlin's comedy film House Party.
 In 1991, she portrayed a recovering drug addict in New Jack City, Cheryl in Popcorn, Mulready in Doc Hollywood, and Ruby Williams in Wes Craven's The People Under the Stairs.
 The same year, she had guest appearances on a variety of television series such as Father Dowling Mysteries, WIOU, and Sibs.

 In 1992, Minter portrayed Sharonda in the television film Murder Without Motive: The Edmund Perry Story.
 The following year, she portrayed Joanna in the film Sunset Grill and Rhodesia in an episode of Martin.
 In 1994, she appeared in the television film Cosmic Slop.
 In 1996, she portrayed a hooker in The Rich Man's Wife, a crack mom in an episode of ER, and Rita in the television film A Face to Die For.
 The following year, she portrayed Chrissie Brooks in Dead Men Can't Dance.

 In 2001, Minter starred in the television film Stranger Inside and had a guest appearance in the televisions series Providence.
 The following year, she portrayed Vielle Montoya in an episode of Strong Medicine.
 In 2003, she portrayed Angie in the film Tapped Out.
 In 2008, she portrayed Karen in an episode of Zoey 101.
 In 2010, Minter appeared as herself in the documentary Never Sleep Again: The Elm Street Legacy.
 In 2012, she appeared as herself in the documentary After the Violence.

 Personal life

 Minter has been married to singer-songwriter Georgio Allentini since 1992.
-Together they have three sons, Georgio Allentini Jr. (b.
-September 1987), Joseph and Christian Allentini (b.
-December 1997).
+They have three sons.